pdemian/Discord-Stock-Bot/README.md

 It scans all messages for $SYMBOLs and retrieves a ticker from Yahoo! finance, then posts a message to the channel.

+## How can I run this?

+ - Setup the DISCORD_TOKEN environment variable with your platform
+ - `npm run build`
+ - `npm run start`

 ## What if I don't want to run a whole node process to get this bot running?
 Click this [this link](https://discordapp.com/oauth2/authorize?&client_id=380167669120237569&scope=bot&permissions=0) to add the bot to your discord*
 *No guarantee of uptime